 Miljenko "Mike" Grgich gained recognition making the Napa Chardonnay that beat France in the infamous "Paris Tasting of 1976."
 It was a blind tasting matching up established French whites with Napa Chardonnay upstarts.
 To the shock of the French judges, Grgich's 1973 Chateau Montelena Chardonnay was chosen.
 Since then, he earned the title of the "King of Chardonnay" sporting his stylish beret in pictures and in person.
 This beret along with the suitcase he brought to America from Croatia, and a bottle of his winning 1973 Chardonnay are on display at the Smithsonian's American History museum.

 Just off Highway 29 in Napa, Grgich's largest American Canyon vineyard primarily grows Chardonnay but also grows Sauvignon Blanc, Merlot, Riesling and Gewürztraminer.
 Tastings include wines made at their various vineyards.
 They offer a variety of tours and tastings including a special wine stomping experience package.
 And while you are tasting, you might just run into Mike Grgich, now in his mid-90s, who sometimes makes a surprise visit.

 Foley Johnson Winery

-Don't let the smaller-sized experience fool you though as Foley Johnson Family Wines is the 20th largest American wine company.2 Additionally, if you are hockey fan, you might know that Bill Foley, Foley Johnson's founder, is owner of the first year NHL Las Vegas Knights hockey team.
+Don't let the smaller-sized experience fool you though as Foley Johnson Family Wines is the 20th largest American wine company.2 Additionally, if you are a hockey fan, you might know that Bill Foley, Foley Johnson's founder, is the owner of the first-year NHL Las Vegas Knights hockey team.
 Yes, the rookie team that was in the 2018 Stanley Cup finals.